How to Choose a Career Path At Any Age

 Step 4: Talk to others, Job shadow if possible

-In addition to volunteering and/or freelancing, you should try to get first-hand information from someone who currently works in the career you are interested in.
+In addition to volunteering and/or freelancing, you should try to get first-hand information from someone who currently works in the career you are interested in with informational interviews.

 If you already know someone who fits this description, reach out to him or her.
 If not, you can speak to a career counselor or get in touch with the career office at the college you attended or plan to attend.
 They can help connect you with local professionals or alumni who mentor or offer job shadowing opportunities.